2 Day South Coast

 Are you ready for the adventure?

 In this tour, you’ll be taken to the famous South Coast.
 Along the shore, you’ll get to see the two waterfalls Seljalandsfoss and Skógafoss, and the famous Black Sand Beach.
 You’ll also visit the stunning Glacier Lagoon Jökulsárlón in Vatnajökull National Park, and get on Europe’s largest glacier for a glacier hike.
-You also have the chance to add an optional tour to explore the mighty Dragon Glass Katla Ice Cave.

 Upon arrival you will enjoy the powerful theatrics of Seljalandsfoss.
 Bring a raincoat and you’ll be able to make the short hike behind the falls.
 The scene behind the fall and the trembling ground from the power of the falling water makes for an automatic photo blockbuster!